ezEngine/docs-src/pages/docs/animation/skeletal-animation/animation-clip-asset.md

   > **Important**
   >
   > Additive animations usually only work well, if they are applied to a skeleton that is in a similar pose as the reference pose of the additive animation.
-The animation clip window always displays the animation on top of the *rest pose*.
+By default the animation clip window displays the animation on top of the *rest pose*.
 This can look very broken, especially when the rest pose is a proper *T-pose* or *A-pose*.
+Use the `PreviewAnim` property to select a more representative reference animation for the editor preview.

 * `RootMotion`: If the animation clip should be able to move the [game object](../../runtime/world/game-objects.md), this can be achieved through [root motion](root-motion.md).
 This option allows you to select how root motion should be incorporated into the animation clip.